-Leverage trading sounds scary because one small movement in price can wash away your funds.
-Most people use bankroll management to enable these high risk games without jeopardizing their entire mutual funds.
+Leverage trading sounds scary because a small movement in price can jeopardize your investment.
+Most people use bankroll management to enable these high risk games without putting their entire mutual funds at risk.

-We recommend (together with others) that you never more than 10% of your investment capital into a single high-leverage trade invest should.
-With 20x leverage, all it takes is a 5% price move against your favor to lose everything you are risking.
+We recommend (together with others) that you never more than 10% of your investment capital into a single high-leverage trade invest.
+At 20x leverage, all it takes is a 5% price move against your favor to lose everything you are risking.
 Of course, getting 5% in your favor is pretty easy - especially if you understand technical analysis.
 Trade a little smaller and never risk ruining your position because the high volume of profits will reward you generously in the end.

-You might say, "But I want to invest $ 500, what's the use of trading $ 50?"
-You need to see how a single trade can move against you.
-10 failed trades at 20x leverage are very unlikely if you know how to trade.
-However, two missed calls at $ 250 per trade are likely enough to get you into trouble.
-Then you have to wonder if you agree to deposit more to try again.
+You may say, "But I want to invest $ 500, what's the use of trading $ 50?"
+You need to understand how a single trade can move against you.
+10 failed trades at 20x leverage are very unlikely, if you know how to trade.
+However, two missed calls at $ 250 per trade are likely enough to get you in trouble, and then you'll have to wonder if you agree to deposit more to try again.

-Another important point - You should not use your profits on your next investment.
+Another important point - You shouldn't put your winnings into your next investment.
 It is easier to increase your funds by making several smaller wins.
 For example, from $ 500 to $ 800 it is a 60% gain, but from $ 800 to $ 500 it is a 37,5% loss.
-A failed trade can easily set you back many steps.
+A bad trade can easily set you back many steps.

 Bearish or Bullish: You Must Know That!